jenniferlei/hb-takehome-melon-tasting-reservations-app/README.md

 <br/>The search sends a get fetch request to the Python-Flask backend server and returns a JSON response to the React frontend
 <br/><img width="50%" height="50%" alt="Search Reservations" src="https://user-images.githubusercontent.com/43583599/161325781-d234b098-5bc0-42b0-a8dd-43503c703666.png">

-If the user searches for reservations on a date they already have a reservation or if there are no reservations available, the search will not return any search results
+If the user searches for reservations on a date which they already have an existing reservation for or if there are no reservations available, the search will not return any results

 | Existing Reservation on Search Date | No Available Reservations in Search Time Frame |
 | ----------------------------------- | ---------------------------------------------- |